selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 Let us first understand how Self-attention is applied and subsequently understand why is it even done.
 Also, for the rest of the explanation treat Q,K,V purely as matrices and nothing else.

 First, The word "Delicious Pizza" is converted into embeddings.
-Then it is multiplied with the weights W_Q, W_K,W_V to produce Q,K,V vectors.
+Then it is multiplied with the weights W_Q, W_K, W_V to produce Q,K,V vectors.

 These weights W_Q, W_K, W_V are trained alongside with the transformer.
 Notice how vector Q,K,V are smaller than the size of x1,x2.
 Namely, x1,x2 are vectors of size 512.
 Whereas Q,K,V are of size 64.
 This is an architectural choice to make the computation smaller and faster.